Gauge reads exact current density in anodizing tank

 • Bright digital display is easily visible in any environment.

-The Current Density Gauge allows the plater to know precisely what the current density is in the tank for optimum anodizing quality.
+The Current Density Gauge allows the anodizer to know precisely what the current density is in the tank for optimum anodizing quality.

-After mounting the Current Density Gauge on a bus bar, the operator presses the button for an instant digital display of the current density.
+After mounting the Current Density Gauge on a bus bar, the operator presses the button for a digital display of the current density.
 Monitoring the displayed current density (in ASF) allows the operator to set the correct constant amperage on the rectifier for the duration of the anodize cycle.

 CONSTANT VOLTAGE PROBLEMS